CD19: Structure

 In humans, CD19 is encoded by the 7.41 kilobase CD19 gene located on the short arm of chromosome 16.
 It contains at least fifteen exons, four that encode extracellular domain and nine that encode cytoplasmic domains, with a total of 556 amino acids.
 Experiments show that there are multiple mRNA transcripts; however, only two have been isolated in vivo.

-CD19 is a 95 kd Type I transmembrane glycoprotein in the immunoglobulin superfamily (IgSF) with two extracellular C2-set Ig-like domains and a relatively large, 240 amino acid, cytoplasmic tail that is highly conserved among mammalian species.
+CD19 is a 95 kDa Type I transmembrane glycoprotein in the immunoglobulin superfamily (IgSF) with two extracellular C2-set Ig-like domains and a relatively large, 240 amino acid, cytoplasmic tail that is highly conserved among mammalian species.
 The extracellular C2-type Ig-like domains are divided by a potential disulfide linked non-Ig-like domain and N-linked carbohydrate addition sites.
 The cytoplasmic tail contains at least nine tyrosine residues near the C-terminus.
 Within these residues, Y391, Y482, and Y513 have been shown to be essential to the biological functions of CD19.
 Phenylalanine substitution for tyrosine at Y482 and Y513 leads to the inhibition of phosphorylation at the other tyrosines.